Arizona robber seen attacking elderly woman with pipe, stealing her pizza, police say

 SOUTH CAROLINA MAN ROBBED RESTAURANT COOK PREPARING FREE MEALS FOR CORONAVIRUS HOSPITAL WORKERS, COPS SAY

-The woman was seen holding her head after the encounter, although the station reported that she didn't go to the hospital.
+The woman was seen holding her head after the encounter, although Tucson's KOLD-TV reported that she didn't go to the hospital.

 The suspect was described as a Hispanic male, 5 feet 6 inches or shorter, with a "wrinkly face," police said.